hoosan/passport-alis/README.md

 ### Token Endpoint

 With this module, you don't have to do anything to get accessToken.
-As you see above, you have already obtain accessToken and refreshToken.
+As you see above, you have already obtained accessToken and refreshToken.
 So this process is not required with this module.

 ### License